FuRong1213-vibenshus/TextAdventure/README.md

 https://refactoring.guru/design-patterns/state/python/example

->**Do it yourself**: Draw the class diagram uml of this code. [state_concepts.py](https://github.com/FuRong1213-vibenshus/TextAdventure/blob/a513665ff777145cdc6a1f0149fba91f05208cec/state_concepts.py)
+>**Do it yourself**:

+Run the code yourself and draw the class diagram uml of this code. [state_concepts.py](https://github.com/FuRong1213-vibenshus/TextAdventure/blob/a513665ff777145cdc6a1f0149fba91f05208cec/state_concepts.py)

+check your answer by refering to this article https://en.wikipedia.org/wiki/State_pattern

 #### **Implementation**
 I am using this package [transitions](https://github.com/pytransitions/transitions#hsm) for the part of state machine implementation in step 4.